David Lang (American football)

-David Lang (March 28, 1967 – May 21, 2005) was an American football running back in the National Football League for the Los Angeles Rams and Dallas Cowboys.
+David Lang (March 28, 1967 – May 21, 2005) was an American professional football running back in the National Football League (NFL) for the Los Angeles Rams and Dallas Cowboys.
 He played college football at Northern Arizona University.

 Early life

 Lang graduated from Eisenhower High School in 1986.
 He was an All-league selection at running back as a senior.

 In track, he anchored the 4 × 100 metres relay team that finished third at the California state finals.

+College career

-He accepted a football scholarship from Northern Arizona University.
+Lang accepted a football scholarship from Northern Arizona University.
 As a sophomore, he had 47 carries for 240 yards and 14 receptions for 96 yards.

 As a junior, he started the first four games, tallying 146 rushing yards and 114 receiving yards, before suffering a knee injury that sidelined him for the rest of the season.

 As a senior, he led the team both in rushing with 94 carries for 521 yards and in receiving with 41 receptions for 447 yards.
 He became the first player in school history to have a game with 100 yards rushing and receiving, rushing for 189 yards (including a 70-yard touchdown) and registering five catches for 112 yards (including an 80-yard touchdown), against the University of Nevada, on November 18.
 He finished as the team's leading rusher (521 yards) and receiver (447).

 He also was a sprinter on the track and field team.